The Wild Duck (1884)

 This is a short play by Henrik Ibsen.
 The setting is Scandinavia in the late 1800s.
 It centers around a family that consists of Hjalmar Ekdal, father and a photographer, Gina, his wife and mother to their 14 year old daughter, Hedvig.
 The other two central characters are Haakon Werle a business owner in the town, and his son, Gregers, visiting from out of town.
 Gregers and Haakon do not get along well.
 It has to do with the fact Gregers thinks his father is corrupt and unethical and blamed him for his mother’s, (Haakon’s wife), death.
 This short play challenges a very basic concept we are all taught at a very young age-that truth is the best policy.

 It opens at a dinner party thrown by Haakon.
 Among the several people in attendance are his estranged son and Hjalmar.
 After the party Haakon and Gregers talk about Haakon’s eyes failing and the possibility of him going blind and him wanting to patch their relationship up.
-There was some criminal activity some years before in which Hjalmar’s father went to prison.
+There was some criminal activity some years before for which Hjalmar’s father went to prison.
 Some of the hard feelings are around the incident.
 Both were supposedly involved but Hjalmar’s father took the fall.
 Gregers is an idealist, a moral crusader the type that is going to save the world.
 This affair comes up and the son was talking about the father financially involved with the Ekdals behind the scene setting Hjalmar up in the photography business years before.
 Gregers asks the father about it and in the process finds out Hjalmar’s wife was their housekeeper at one time and the financing of the photography business just happened to be shortly after this period and after Hjalmar and Gina were married.
 I think you can see the direction this is headed.

 Gregers goes to visit Hjalmar and his family and finds out they have a room to rent.
 Hjalmar is for it but Gina is not which confuses Hjalmar because it was her idea to rent the room out in the first place.
-Gregers rents it and finds out they have a pet wild duck.
-The duck was wounded by Gregers’ father but did not die and the Ekdals ultimately ended up with it and made it a pet.
+Gregers rents it and finds out the family has a pet wild duck.
+The duck was wounded by Gregers’ father Haakon but did not die and the Ekdals ultimately ended up with it and made it a pet.
 The duck is loved by Hedvig, the daughter, and it is her prize possession.
 Gregers talks with her at length about the duck.

-Much of the play is about the loving relationship the family has and how Hjalmar dotes on Hedvig.
+Much of the play is about the loving relationship of the family and how Hjalmar dotes on Hedvig.
 He constantly frets about her eyes as she has weak eyes and there is the possibility she will go blind.
 Gregers sees this happy family but feels it is his duty to set the record straight and let Hjalmar know of the past relationship between his father and Gina.
 They go for a walk and when they return Hjalmar is upset and abrupt with both Gina and Hedvig and when talking he is mostly thinking out loud paying little attention to them.
 When Hedvig reminds him that tomorrow they were to have her birthday celebration and mentions the wild duck Hjalmar snaps at her calling the duck infernal and he’d like to wring it’s neck.
 She gets extremely upset as she loves the duck.
 He told her he would not hurt it for her sake but he didn’t like the thought it came from Haakon.

 During this time a letter is mentioned that was sent to Hedvig from Gregers’ father.
 Haakon said he was leaving town and in the letter it stated that Hjalmar’s father, who took the fall for Haakon’s crime would get so much a month and upon his death Hedvig would get it for the rest of her life.
 At that point Hjalmar puts it together and due to the letter and the hereditary nature of the eye problem realizes that Hedvig probably isn’t his and in anger gets ready to leave.
 Hedvig grabs him and begs him not to leave but he pushes her away and rejects all her subsequent attempts to cheer him up and love him.
 When she calls him daddy he rejects her and he leaves to go to a neighbors.
 Hedvig is devastated and confused and begins to think she may not be his daughter and he does not love her.
 Gregers does not understand why Hjalmar is not happy to find out about the deception.
 He felt the truth would set Hjalmar free from living a lie.